Scottish Terrier Temperament & Personality Guide

 The Scottish Terrier is known for being a moderate-energy terrier breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 18-22 lbs and lifespan of 12 yrs, the Scottish Terrier requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 18-22 lbs and lifespan of 12 yrs, the Scottish Terrier has specific care needs shaped by its genetics and build.
 The Scottish Terrier has characteristics that distinguish it within its breed group — understanding these specifics guides better care decisions.

 Genetic Health Considerations: The Scottish Terrier breed has documented susceptibility to bladder cancer, von Willebrand disease, Scotty cramp.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.